 Crepe City was founded by Ronal Raichura in London back in 2009 as the first event where people who like sneakers could meet up, socialise and trade in the rarest and most desirable trainers.
 Now in its eleventh year (would be twelfth, if, not for the pandemic), it has grown into Europe’s largest pop-up sneaker shop and lifestyle festival with thousands of hard to find shoes on sale.

-And this year, 2500 people are expected to attend the event, which will have a bar, bespoke trainer cleaning service and dedicated chill-out area with footwear panel discussions.
+And this year, over 2500 people are expected to attend the event, which will have a bar, bespoke trainer cleaning service and dedicated chill-out area with footwear panel discussions.
 As well as competitions, food stalls, live performances and sets from Manchester DJs.

 This year’s festival will take place at the Bowler’s Exhibition Centre and is over three times as big as 2019’s venue – a testament to how far it has come over the years.
 Not only that, but it’ll provide plenty of space to stroll around a social distance, thanks to the venue’s size.